 IEP agrees with the direction and scope of actions that Commission has taken to help clear the way for the states in the West to undertake significant demand response and existing electric capacity to bear in the wholesale markets.
 Moreover, in an effort to anticipate potential natural gas and electric bottleneck, the Commission has taken bold steps to accelerate such investments.
-Unfortunately, it is not clear to IEP how those incentives can work in California where the California Commission continues to maintain the rate freeze that has placed the utilities in an untenable financial position.
+Unfortunately, it is not clear to IEP how those incentives, such as the return on equity “bonuses” for rapid deployment of transmission upgrades, can possibly work in California where the California Commission continues to maintain the rate freeze that has placed the utilities in an untenable financial position and the utilities remain on the verge of bankruptcy.
 Put simply, return on equity incentives are not likely to elicit response from entities that cannot finance current obligations, much less new infrastructure.

+Other proposed steps, notably the development of additional gas transportation infrastructure, is critical to avoid a new supply and delivery bottleneck.
+Because natural gas is the fuel of choice of most new generation, it is critical that both inter- and intra-state transmission capacity be sufficient to serve all local demand without disruption, including all existing and new electric generation.
+In light of this Commission’s limited jurisdiction over that portion of transportation within California, due to its Hinshaw status, it is critical that simultaneous efforts to encourage additional take away capacity be pursued by the California Commission.
+Yet, here too, the utility financial crisis on the electric side may undermine such efforts, particularly for the combination electric and gas utilities.

 Additional Steps Regarding Qualifying Facilities

 One of the steps taken by the Commission is an additional extension of waivers applicable to QFs.
 IEP supports this action as a means of allowing additional generation throughout the West.
 However, insofar as it applies to QFs within California, IEP notes that the greatest obstacle to the continued and increased operation of the QFs is the failure of the utilities, as well as the California Commission, to ensure that these facilities are paid for production.
-As the Commission is well aware, the recent rotating outages and disruption of service to firm loads in California was related to, in part, reduced production from QFs.
-Those highly reliable facilities were forced to shut down because many had not been paid in full since November of 2000.
+These highly reliable facilities cannot reasonably be expected to run, and many have shut down because many had not been paid in full by the utilities since November of 2000.
 Indeed, even the most recent actions by the California Commission fail to address, in any way, shape or form, the past due amounts.
 Put simply, IEP is concerned that a portion of capacity available to the California utilities at prices significantly below the current and anticipated spot market prices may not be available because there is no mechanism to ensure payment of the past due amounts.
-Past due amounts must be paid promptly to enable most QFs to or continue operation.
-Absence of payment creates insurmountable credit problems and results in termination of forbearance arrangements with lendersawaiting principal and interest paymentsIf not rectified, these QFs may be forced to undertake alternative routes to provide power to California.
-In anticipation of that need, the Commission should expand its Obstacles Order to address the issues described below.
+Past due amounts must be paid promptly to enable most QFs to resume or continue operation.
+Absence of payment creates insurmountable credit problems for the QFs and results in termination of forbearance arrangements that the QFs have with their lenders.
+The patience of those parties awaiting principal and interest payments from the utilities’ own creditors—including the QFs’s creditors—is wearing thin.
+Time is of the essence.
+If not promptly rectified, these QFs may be forced to undertake alternative commercial routes to simply to provide power to California during the peak season.
+In anticipation of that need and in recognition that any delays causes by regulatory or commercial obstacles must be avoided, the Commission should expand its Obstacles Order to address the issues described below.

-Beyond Waiver of Regulations, the Commission Should Fashion A Mechanism Which Penalized Utilities If They Assert Contract Breaches By QFs Who Act Upon The Waivers
+Beyond Waiver of Regulations, the Commission Should Fashion A Mechanism Which Penalizes Utilities If They Assert Contract Breaches By QFs Who Rely Upon The Commission’s Waivers